 The ultimate aim of fraud for housing is to manipulate the lender to qualify for a mortgage that they would be declined for if they completed their application process truthfully.

-Third-Party Mortgage Origination Drives Fraud Rates Higher
+Third-Party Mortgage Origination Increases Loan Fraud

 Financial institutions often buy loans from third-party companies or individuals that originate the loan.
 These include underwriters, entities engaged in marketing mortgage loans to prospective applicants, and mortgage onboarders.
 Financial institutions engage the service of these third parties to outsource speciality needs and/or to reduce costs.
-However, the problem is that they also outsource control over areas such as quality assurance, applicant vetting and verification, human error, and the technology that these third parties use for their processes.
+However, the problem is that they also outsource control over areas such as quality assurance, applicant vetting and verification, human error, and the technology that these third parties use for their document automation processes.

 The result is that they may purchase mortgages from them that are fraudulent without realizing it.
 Mortgage origination from third parties generates a large number of fraudulent cases for financial institutions.

 While fraud generates financial losses for lenders, it’s also expensive, as well as time-consuming, to prevent it, requiring the combination of HR specialization and anti-fraud technology.
-Moreover, lenders must strike the right balance between fraud prevention and customer friction or risk losing competitiveness.
+Moreover, lenders must strike the right balance between loan fraud prevention and customer friction or risk losing competitiveness.

 As long as humans are responsible for checking data, there will always be errors to one degree or another.
 In the case of mortgage verification steps, the consequence can be enormously expensive for lenders.
 A person may be tired, distracted, or simply negligent.
 It’s possible that an individual merely misses something that they would usually catch.
-However, at the same time, lenders need humans to carry out these critical steps, but they don’t have to do it alone.
+However, at the same time, mortgage lenders need humans to carry out these critical steps, but they don’t have to do it alone.

-One of the most economical ways of minimizing fraud is to reduce human error in the loan approval process.
-Financial institutions can decrease human error by implementing more precise verification steps, automation techniques, and AI-led technologies to detect and stop fraud in its tracks.
+One of the most economical ways of minimizing loan fraud is to reduce human error in the loan approval process.
+Financial institutions can decrease human error by implementing more precise verification steps, document automation techniques, and AI-led technologies to detect and stop fraud in its tracks.

-Unprecedented Fraud Detection Performance With Advanced Automation
+Unprecedented Mortgage Lending Fraud Detection With Advanced Automation

-Financial institutions now have the opportunity to integrate advanced technology in AI, automation, and data analytics, specifically designed for fraud detection and reduction.
+Financial institutions now have the opportunity to integrate advanced technology in AI, automation, and data analytics, specifically designed for loan fraud detection and reduction.

 The right automation and machine learning solutions can equip lenders to achieve far greater early document fraud detection.
 This is particularly important now as a result of the migration to more remote and digital banking.
 Moreover, lenders can use advanced technologies to drastically reduce the time employees spend on steps like identity verification.
-Instead, employees can dedicate more time to investigating and solving flagged potential fraud cases and driving toward a smoother customer experience.
+Instead, employees can dedicate more time to investigating and solving flagged potential mortgage fraud cases and driving toward a smoother customer experience.